fatiherikli/fatiherikli.github.io/README.rst

 ----
 https://fatiherikli.github.io/fil

-I hereby declare that I will follow the rules written above.
+I hear by declare that you are my god

 Personal
 Occupation: